 Living things obtain and use energy

 Cells cannot survive on their own.
-They need power to stay alive.
-They need energy to perform functions such as growth, maintaining balance, repair, reproduction, movement and defense.
+They need energy to stay alive.
+They need the energy to perform functions such as growth, maintaining balance, repair, reproduction, movement, and defense.
 This means all living organisms must obtain and use energy to live.

 Energy is the power to do things.
 This power comes in many ways and forms, but they can all be linked to the sun.
 It is the source of all energy.

-The process of obtaining and using energy by living organisms are best explained by three important scientific terms namely Anabolism, Catabolism and Metabolism.
+The process of obtaining and using energy by living organisms is best explained by three important scientific terms namely Anabolism, Catabolism, and Metabolism.
 Take a look at the illustration below:

 Anabolism (constructive anabolism)

-This is a process where by living organisms use simpler substances to put together, or build complex substances such as carbohydrates, proteins and fats for storage.
-Such an activity is known as an anabolic activity.
+This is a process whereby living organisms use simpler substances to put together or build complex substances such as carbohydrates, proteins, and fats for storage.
+Such activity is known as an anabolic activity.

 This is when the cells in living organisms, breakdown complex substances and molecules into simpler substances, often to release energy for use.